 Lysenko said that seven soldiers were killed and 23 wounded in clashes over the past 24 hours, while rebel and government officials said six civilians had died.

 Obama has warned he could start arms supplies to Ukraine if the new peace deal collapses.

 The fragile deal is seen as the best hope of ending the conflict, which has killed at least 5,480 people and ratcheted East-West tensions to levels not seen since the Cold War, but scepticism remains high after the collapse of a similar previous peace plan.

-Rebel leaders -- seen by the West as Kremlin puppets -- have said the new deal raises hopes of peace but warned there would be no more talking if it fails.
+Rebel leaders have said the new deal raises hopes of peace but warned there would be no more talking if it fails.

 – Roadmap to peace –

 The new Minsk agreement is broadly similar to an earlier failed deal in September and is fraught with potential pitfalls.